Education Requirements for Registration

 Programs seeking recognition will be asked to submit detailed information about their curricula, faculty members, staffing structure, facilities, admission policies and process for handling student complaints, among other items.
 In addition, they will be asked to map their education and training objectives and learning outcomes to selected competencies from the Entry-to-Practice Competency Profile, which lists the competencies required of individuals entering practice for the first time, so that they may practise safely, effectively and ethically across a variety of practice settings.
 Programs should also review the Framework for Reviewing and Recognizing Psychotherapy Education & Training Programs as this Framework will assist programs in developing or revising their curricula and will facilitate their application for recognition by CRPO.

 Evaluation Criteria and Possible Outcomes

+CRPO contracts with a third-party evaluation service to assess applications for recognition.
+Each evaluation is conducted by three independent reviewers.
 Reviewers examine a program’s submission to form an impression of the overall organization of the program.
 Reviewers also examine how the program enables students to develop the following entry-to-practice competencies:

 - 2.1 Use effective professional communication.

 - 3.1 Comply with legal and professional obligations.